Skip to content

 YTN IT services industry – Finland breathes the code

 The IT services industry is one of the fastest growing and attractive sectors within Finland’s industry.
+Almost 60,000 persons work in the field, for example, in the following sectors:

 • Software development and consultancy